Abyan conflict: Small attacks and AQAP comeback

 On January 11 AQAP attacked an Al Hizam convoy that was leaving Lawdar, wounding Hizam General Amin al-Saqqaf, alongside four of his bodyguards.
 One Hizam soldier was killed.

 On January 13 clashes erupted in eastern Lawder, but with no casualties or injuries in both sides.

 On January 18 AQAP ambushed Hizam troops in Zinjibar, killing one Hizam soldier and injuring many others before fleeing the scene.

 On January 19 AQAP attacked Hizam fighters in Shuqrah, killing and wounding many.
 The same day, AQAP deployed its troops in Khanfir District, a southern Abyan city, with a population of 100,000 inhabitants.
-Hizam withdrew from central and southern Abyn, going to Aden, leaving the province to AQAP.
+Hizam withdrew from central and southern Abyan, going to Aden, leaving the province to AQAP.
 At the time, a meeting in Zinjibar by security commanders of Abyan province.
 The meeting gathered Mohammed Al-Oban, commander of Zinjibar sector, Mazen Junaidi, commander of Shuqrah and Awhar sectors and Ali Deeb Boumhal Alkazmi, commander of the security forces.
 The commander vowed to terminate the Hizam forces commander, Abdullah Al-Fadhli, due to his failures against AQAP.

 On January 28 AQAP militants ambushed Hizam security forces in central Abyan governorate, killing commander Rushdi al Alwani and three al Hizam troops.
 AQAP militants claimed to seize al Hizam weapons after the ambush.
 AQAP also shelled a security headquarters in Zinjibar.

 On February 2 AQAP gained control of Lawdar, killing six Hizam troops.
 One day after, AQAP withdrew from Lawdar because of a tribal uprising that killed 13 of their fighters.
 Before retreating, AQAP destroyed a government building.
 AQAP gained full control of Shuqrah and Aked in central Abyan.
 An AQAP offensive in Ahwar failed and the fighters retreated to western and northern Abyan.

 On February 6 AQAP kidnapped and executed colonel Abdullah Khader Hussein in Zinjibar.

 On February 7 it was announced that four army battalions were preparing to invade AQAP-held northern and central Abyan.
 In Lawder and Mudiyah District, local fighters from Al-'Awadhil tribe ambushed and killed 3 AQAP soldiers, among them the Emir of Al-Ain village, Abdullah Al-Zaidi.

 On February 9 Hizam forces raided a house in Jaar, capturing two AQAP fighters.
 AQAP fighters clashed with government fighters in Zinjibar and Jaar.
 Government officials denied that AQAP was in control of central, southern, northern and eastern Abyan, claiming that tribal forces rebuffed their attacks.

 On February 10 AQAP forces clashed with Hizam troops in Al-Marwan village, killing several Hizam troops, and destroying two military vehicles.
 Tribal fighters of unknown affiliation captured 5 government troops there.

 On February 13 tribal fighters ambushed and killed 3 AQAP fighters in central Abyan.